-Join Tom Green for an in-depth discussion in this video Creating and adding artboards, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Creating and adding artboards, part of Principle for UX Design.

 - The heart and soul of Principle for Mac is the Artboard.…Everything you design, or anything you want the user to see,…must be on an Artboard,…so let's take a look at how they work.…Now, open up a brand new document.…You can do that just by going to…File, New, and it will just open up.…Now, the Artboard that you see may be…a little bit different from the one you see in this…simply because Principle for Mac…remembers the last Artboard size you used,…and that's kinda what it does…when you open up a new Artboard.…If you want to add an Artboard to your project,…what you do is you come up here to the Artboard button,…click it, and notice you've got a new Artboard.…

 And we've got Artboard one, and Artboard two.…And that's how you select Artboards too,…so if it's got a green box around it…or a green outline around it, it's selected.…You can also change the order of the Artboards…in the layers panel here, so you can move them side to side.…And you can also name them,…and I think it's a really good idea to do that.…And what you do is you just double-click the Artboard name,…

 - Develop an Apple Watch alert

 - Create a ripple effect